saki1001/calamara/wp-content/plugins/wp-migrate-db/readme.txt

 = Does the plugin migrate files as well? =

 No, it only operates on the database.
-The pro version's [Media Files addon](https://deliciousbrains.com/wp-migrate-db-pro/doc/media-files-addon/?utm_campaign=addons%2Binstall&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting&utm_content=faqs) allows you to migrate media files.
+The pro version's [Media Files addon](https://deliciousbrains.com/wp-migrate-db-pro/doc/media-files-addon/?utm_campaign=addons%2Binstall&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting&utm_content=faqs) allows you to migrate media files and the [Theme &amp; Plugin Files addon](https://deliciousbrains.com/wp-migrate-db-pro/doc/theme-plugin-files-addon/?utm_campaign=addons%2Binstall&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting&utm_content=faqs) allows you to migrate plugin and theme files as well.

 = Why do I end up with a wp-login.php download instead of the exported SQL file? =